jtobin/prompt-pcap/README.md

     sudo apt-get update && sudo apt-get install libpcap-dev

 on Debian and Ubuntu.
-It should be present on an OS X installation.
+It should already be present on an OS X installation.
 Install prompt-pcap via:

     git clone git@github.com:jtobin/prompt-pcap.git
     cd prompt-pcap